Lo9ic/simple-paste/README.md

-# Simple Paste (No storage)
+# Simple Paste (Personal, single link)

-This is a super-simple pastebin-like app with no backend.
-Your text is compressed and encoded into the URL hash, so nothing is stored on any server.
-Share the link to view the text on any device.
+A super-simple paste app for personal use.
+There is only one page/link.
+Your text is saved locally in your browser (localStorage).
+No backend.
+No accounts.

 ## Files
 - index.html — single-file app with inline styles and JS.

 ## How to use
-1. Open the file directly in a browser:
+1. Open the file in a browser:
    - macOS: open simple-paste/index.html
-   - Or drag-drop it into your browser window.
+   - Or serve locally and visit http://localhost:8080 (see below)
 2. Type or paste your text.
-3. Click “Create/refresh link” to generate a shareable URL.
+3. Click “Save” to store it locally in this browser.
-4. Click “Copy link” and share it.
-The recipient opens the link to view and copy the text.
+4. Click “Reload” to load whatever was last saved locally.
+5. Click “Copy” to copy the current text to your clipboard.

 ## Local server (optional)
-Running via a local server avoids some browser clipboard security limitations:
+Running via a local server avoids some clipboard security limitations:

 - Python 3
   python3 -m http.server 8080 -d simple-paste